Aditya-10-Singh/PythonProjectAceAcademy/README.md

-# **📊 Exploratory Data Analysis (EDA) on Sales Data**
+# **Exploratory Data Analysis on Sales Data**

 ## **📌 Project Overview**
-This project performs **Exploratory Data Analysis (EDA) on Sales Data** to uncover key trends, patterns, and insights.
+This project performs **Exploratory Data Analysis on Sales Data** to uncover key trends, patterns, and insights.
 We analyze **sales performance, seasonal variations, and top-performing products** using Python and data visualization techniques.

 ---